Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- Practical experience with REST APIs or command-line interface (CLI) tools.
+- Experience with REST APIs or CLI tools.

 - Familiarity with LLM concepts and the fundamentals of prompt engineering.